 No medical exam life insurance — also called simplified issue — offers coverage without a physicals, blood test or urine test.
 If you need insurance on short notice or have a preexisting condition that would make it hard to pass a medical exam, simplified issue life insurance can be convenient and affordable.

 No medical exam policies are available for both term and whole life insurance.
 One key difference between term and whole life is that the death benefits for whole life coverage without an exam are typically limited to $50,000, whereas term life benefits without an exam can be twice that.

-When applying for no medical exam insurance, you'll be asked several questions about your health and medical history and your responses will be used to determine whether you qualify for coverage.
-The list of questions changes according to insurer, meaning you may be rejected by one insurance company or offered particularly high quotes, while another insurer will gladly accept your business.
+When applying for no medical exam insurance, you'll be asked several questions about your health and medical history, and your responses will be used to determine whether you qualify for coverage.
+Each insurer has their own list of questions, meaning you may be rejected by one company but find coverage at another.

-Being honest on your application is important as the insurer can cancel your policy during the first two years of coverage without a refund if they find you lied or misrepresented anything.
-Keep in mind that, even without a health exam, insurers still have a variety of ways to confirm the information you provide.
+Regardless of what you're asked, honesty is important.
+Insurers can cancel your policy during the first two years of coverage without a refund if they find that you lied or misrepresented anything.
+Keep in mind that even without a health exam, insurers still have ways to confirm the information you provide.
 Insurance companies regularly check your responses against: